solo-io/supergloo/docs/content/guides/_index.md

   --remote-context remote-cluster-context
 ```

-At this point we have two clusters, `mgmt-cluster` and `remote-cluster` both registered with Service Mesh Hub which happens to be installed on the `mgmt-cluster-context` cluster.
+At this point we have two clusters, `mgmt-cluster` and `remote-cluster` both registered with Service Mesh Hub which happens to be installed on the `mgmt-cluster` cluster.

 ## Using Kind